This article has links to products and services we love, which we may make commission from.

 There are two reasons for visiting the Isle of Staffa.

-Firstly, to step inside the geological attraction, Fingal’s Cave, an uninhibited sea cave with an interesting backstory.
+Firstly, to enter the geological attraction, Fingal’s Cave, an uninhibited sea cave with an interesting backstory.

-You can only visit Staffa is by boat so pre-book your tour before you arrive.
+You can only visit Staffa by boat, so pre-book your tour before you arrive.

 17. Fingal’s Cave

-If you’ve visited Kilt Rock/Mealt Falls on the Isle of Skye or Giants Causeway in Northern Ireland, you may be familiar with the story of Finn McCool which the cave is said to be named after.
+If you’ve visited Kilt Rock/Mealt Falls on the Isle of Skye or Giants Causeway in Northern Ireland, you may be familiar with the story of Finn McCool, after whom the cave is said to be named.

-This mythical Northern Irish giant also known as Finn MacCumhaill or Fionn Mac Cumhaill is said to have been in feuds with an even bigger but less intelligent giant from Scotland, Benandonner.
+This mythical Northern Irish giant, also known as Finn MacCumhaill or Fionn Mac Cumhaill, is said to have feuded with an even bigger but less intelligent giant from Scotland, Benandonner.

-Their fight resulted in parts of the coast being torn up and thrown in the sea creating the basalt structure at the Giant’s Causeway in County Antrim, 82 miles from Staffa.
+Their fight resulted in parts of the coast being torn up and thrown into the sea, creating the basalt structure at the Giant’s Causeway in County Antrim, 82 miles from Staffa.

 The more tours I do in Scotland, the more variations of this story I hear!